haerphi/workshop-node-red/README.md

 ## You did it !

 Good job !
 You did it ! <br>
-You did 80% of a CRUD API, the 20 others percents are the delete/modify routes and few verification for the security or things like "You can't have 2 sames email"... <br>
+You did 80% of a CRUD API, the 20 others percents are the delete/modify routes and few verification for the security or things like "You can't have 2 sames email in the database"... <br>

 # The biggest question is...